Migrating, Updates, and Backups¶

 paperless.conf.example file to see if

-there’s anything new in there compared to what you’ve got int
+there’s anything new in there compared to what you’ve got in

-If you are using Docker the update process requires only one additional step:
+If you are using Docker the update process is similar:

-$ cd /path/to/project $ git pull $ docker build -t paperless . $ docker-compose up -d $ docker-compose run --rm webserver migrate
+$ cd /path/to/project $ git pull $ docker build -t paperless . $ docker-compose run --rm consumer migrate $ docker-compose up -d

 git pull doesn’t report any changes, there is no need to continue with